what is interoception

 What Exactly Is Interoception?

-Interoception is a sense that allows us to feel sensations from the inside of our bodies.
+Interoception is a sense that helps many people experience sensations from the inside of their body.
+These sensations are different for everyone.

-For example, interoception enables you to feel your stomach: is it growling or is it fluttery?
+For example, interoception might enable someone to notice the condition of their stomach: is it growling or is it fluttery?
 Is it full or maybe nauseous?
+Or something else?

-Interoception helps you to feel other areas of your body, too, like your lungs, muscles, bladder, brain, bones, and even the whites of your eyes.
+Interoception can help many people to feel other areas of the body, like the lungs, muscles, bladder, brain, bones, and even the whites of the eyes.

-• A growling stomach could be a signal that we are hungry.
+• A empty, growling stomach could be a signal that a person is hungry.

-• A dry feeling in the mouth or throat lets us know that we might be thirsty.
+• A dry feeling in the mouth or throat could be a sign that a person is thirsty.

-• Loose muscles and a slowly beating heart might indicate feeling calm and relaxed.
+• Loose muscles and a slowly beating heart might indicate a person is feeling relaxed.

 How Do I Know What I’m Feeling?

 Interoception provides a connection between the mind and the body.
-Basically, your body feels a certain way, and your brain uses that information to help you identify what emotion you’re experiencing.
+Basically, for some people, their body feels a certain way, and their brain uses that information to help them identify what their body needs and/or what emotion they are experiencing.

 • sluggish muscles